hatchways/team-carbonara/README.md

 1. Clone or download repository

-2. Run `npm i` in both `client` and `server` directories to install packages
+2. Run `npm i` in both `client` and root directories to install packages

 3. Create your API Keys and .env files - **See [client](https://github.com/hatchways/team-carbonara/blob/dev/client/sample.env) and [server](https://github.com/hatchways/team-carbonara/blob/dev/sample.env) `sample.env` for more instructions**
    - client/.env file
-   - server/.env file
+   - .env file
-4. To start the two processes, run `npm start` in the client directory, and `npm run dev` in the server directory
+4. To start the two processes, run `npm start` in the client directory, and `npm run dev` in the root directory

 ---